Illegal, unreported and unregulated fishing: Enforcement

 Illegal fishing ship in Indonesia forcibly sunk.

 Illegal and unreported fishing (two of the three components of IUU fishing) essentially arise from a failure to adequately enforce existing national and international laws.
 There are, however, many factors underlying enforcement failure, including, notably, poor levels of national governance.

 There are obvious problems with enforcing fisheries regulations on the high seas, including locating and apprehending the pirate ships, but solutions are available, chiefly through improved monitoring and surveillance systems.

-Many fishermen are getting away with IUU ocean fishing due to the difficulty of monitoring every single fishing boat.
-This will begin to change with new technology that is able to watch and follow each boat from space consistently.
-This will be done through radio beacons, which all boats in the ocean are required to have.
-By implementing this new monitoring system, it will be impossible for fishermen to get away with IUU fishing in the future.
+Many fishermen are getting away with IUU ocean fishing due to the difficulty of monitoring every fishing boat.
+This may change with new technology to watch and follow each boat from space through radio beacons, which all boats in the ocean are required to have.
+Implementing this new monitoring system may make it more difficult for fishermen to get away with IUU fishing in the future.
 MSC systems are similarly of value within exclusive economic zones, including, for example, offshore patrols and licensing schemes.

 The aggressive efforts of the Indonesian government to curtail illegal fishing has "reduced total fishing effort by at least 25%, ... [potentially] generate a 14% increase in catch and a 12% increase in profit."
 Therefore, the authors concluded that "many nations can recover their fisheries while avoiding these short-term costs by sharply addressing illegal, unreported and unregulated (IUU) fishing."

 In December 2022, the United States Secretary of the Treasury issued sanctions on Pingtan Marine Enterprise and related individuals over human rights abuses tied to China-based illegal fishing.